witnet/witnet-solidity-bridge/README.md

 # witnet-ethereum-bridge [![](https://travis-ci.com/witnet/witnet-ethereum-bridge.svg?branch=master)](https://travis-ci.com/witnet/witnet-ethereum-brdige)

 `witnet-ethereum-bridge` is an open source implementation of a bridge from Ethereum to Witnet.
 This repository provides several contracts:

-- The `Witnet Bridge Interface`(WBI), which includes all the needed functionality to relay data requests and their results from Ethereum to Witnet and the other way round.
+- The `Witnet Requests Board` (WRB), which includes all the needed functionality to relay data requests and their results from Ethereum to Witnet and the other way round.
-- `UsingWitnet`, an inheritable client contract that injects methods for interacting with the WBI in the most convenient way.
+- `UsingWitnet`, an inheritable client contract that injects methods for interacting with the WRB in the most convenient way.

-## WitnetBridgeInterface
+## WitnetRequestsBoard

-The `WitnetBridgeInterface` contract provides the following methods:
+The `WitnetRequestsBoard` contract provides the following methods:

 - **postDataRequest**:
-  - _description_: posts a data request into the WBI in expectation that it will be relayed and resolved in Witnet with a total reward that equals to msg.value.
+  - _description_: posts a data request into the WRB in expectation that it will be relayed and resolved in Witnet with a total reward that equals to msg.value.
   - _inputs_:
     - *_dr*: the bytes corresponding to the Protocol Buffers serialization of the data request output.